1 36 In Percentage

 Method 2: Finding an Equivalent Fraction

 This method aims to find an equivalent fraction of 1/36 with a denominator of 100.
-However, this is not directly possible as 36 does not divide evenly into 100.
-Instead, we can use the decimal method (Method 1) or utilize a calculator to determine the percentage directly.
+On the flip side, this is not directly possible as 36 does not divide evenly into 100.
+Instead, we can use the decimal method (Method 1) or work with a calculator to determine the percentage directly.
 This method is less practical for this specific fraction but highlights the principle behind percentage conversions.

 Significance and Applications of 1/36 as a Percentage